 The dp (first factor CRT exponent) member contains the Chinese Remainder Theorem (CRT) exponent of the first factor, a positive integer.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
+The octet sequence MUST utilize the minimum number of octets to represent the value.

-5.3.2.5. "dg" (Second Factor CRT Exponent) Parameter
+5.3.2.5. "dq" (Second Factor CRT Exponent) Parameter

 The dq (second factor CRT exponent) member contains the Chinese Remainder Theorem (CRT) exponent of the second factor, a positive integer.
 It is represented as the base64url encoding of the value's unsigned big endian representation as an octet sequence.
+The octet sequence MUST utilize the minimum number of octets to represent the value.